The Ansible Collections Development Cycle

 Every feature PR must have a changelog fragment.

->

-> versions_addedset correctly, and do not need a changelog fragment.
+version_addedentries set correctly in their documentation, and do not need a changelog fragment.
 The tooling detects new modules and plugins by their

->

-> versions_addedvalue and announces them in the next release’s changelog automatically.
+version_addedvalues and announces them in the next release’s changelog automatically.

->

-> We build short summary changelogs for minor releases as well as for major releases.
+We build short summary changelogs for minor releases as well as for major releases.
 If you backport a bugfix, include a changelog fragment with the backport PR.

 changelogs/fragments/ directory.
 Each file contains a yaml dict with keys like